silnrsi/font-daibannasil/README.txt

 TIPS
 ====

 We cannot afford to offer free technical support.
 The font has, however, been through some testing on various platforms to be sure it works in most situations.
-In particular, it has been tested and shown to work on Windows XP, Windows 7, and Ubuntu Linux 10.10.
+In particular, it has been tested and shown to work on Windows and Ubuntu Linux.
 Graphite capabilities have been tested on Graphite-supported platforms.

 If you do find a problem, please do report it to <fonts AT sil DOT org>.
 We can't guarantee any direct response, but will try to fix reported bugs in future versions.
 Make sure you read through the "Known Issues" section in the Dai Banna SIL User Guide (DaiBannaSIL.pdf).